hankbao/libreboot/docs/install/x60_unbrick.md

+---
-% ThinkPad X60: Recovery guide
+title: ThinkPad X60: Recovery guide
+...

 This section documents how to recover from a bad flash that prevents your ThinkPad X60 from booting.